metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 I need to assess the Dallas interview tapes last week.
 I don't think they cared much about the game.

 Terence Steele back to being a liability at left tackle.
 Frank Clark gifted a sack fumble.

+Kellen Moore's offense is a real joy to watch sometimes.
+Dallas is fortunate to have two solid coordinators working for them.